gianluca-24/hw-4/README.md

 - Omid Ghorbani

 The following repository is organized in this way:
-- `.ipynb` is the main notebook containing the solutions of our homework;
+- `HW4.ipynb` is the main notebook containing the solutions for the excercises 1, 2, 3 and AQ;
 - The file `cl_question.sh` contains the code used to solve the command line question;
 - The file `clq_output.png` contains the output of the clq question;